nittayoshihiro/fly-bird/Assets/Sprite Pack/Tap and Fly/Readme.txt

 	Version 1.1.0

-		ÅEUnity 5.5.1 or higher compatible.
+		ï Unity 5.5.1 or higher compatible.

 	Version 1.0.8

-		ÅEUnity 5.4.0 or higher compatible.
+		ï Unity 5.4.0 or higher compatible.

 	Version 1.0.6

-		ÅEUnity 4.7.1 or higher compatible.
+		ï Unity 4.7.1 or higher compatible.
-		ÅEUnity 5.3.4 or higher compatible.
+		ï Unity 5.3.4 or higher compatible.

 	Version 1.0.5

-		ÅEFixed GUID conflict with other packages.
-		ÅEUnity 4.6.9 or higher compatible.
+		ï Fixed GUID conflict with other packages. ï Unity 4.6.9 or higher compatible.
-		ÅEUnity 5.3.2 or higher compatible.
+		ï Unity 5.3.2 or higher compatible.

 	Version 1.0